 Our operating procedures provide direction to staff and require accurate documentation of field services.
 Field data is assembled and checked by project engineering personnel prior to recommendation development.
 Site characterization work and design tasks are reviewed by senior management personnel for technical accuracy and conformance to client objectives.
 In addition to the field procedural guidelines, Terracon utilizes a two-step review process to produce reports and designs.
 The work product is reviewed by a senior authorized reviewer in draft form prior to the submission of a final report to the client.
 All authorized reviewers have completed rigorous training and must meet certain guidelines as far as education and years of experience.

-Virtually all of Terracon’s nearly 100 offices have materials laboratories.
+Virtually all of Terracon’s nearly 100 offices have construction materials testing laboratories.
 These laboratories have state-of-the-art equipment for testing soils, concrete, masonry, asphalt and aggregates.
 Each office follows strict quality assurance guidelines for equipment usage and calibration.

 We are familiar with specifications from various agencies such as state and federal highway departments, ASTM, FAA, FHWA, AASHTO and U.S. Army Corps of Engineers.
 Many of Terracon’s staff and laboratories are inspected by CCRL and AMRL, and then certified by AASHTO and the respective state departments of transportation.